-Besides keeping our bones healthy, studies have shown that vitamin D has many vital functions.
-And for people with diabetes, it plays a crucial role in controlling glucose levels.
-Senior citizens, who can’t make vitamin D efficiently from the sun, as well as overweight people, who carry excess body fat that prevents it from getting into the blood, may have even more of a reason to supplement it.
+Besides keeping our bones healthy, vitamin D has many vital functions.
+For people with diabetes, it plays a crucial role in controlling glucose levels.
+Research has shown that vitamin D deficiency can play a role in insulin resistance.
+Older adults, who can’t make vitamin D efficiently from the sun, and overweight people, who carry excess body fat that prevents it from getting into the blood, may have even more of a reason to supplement it.

 Thiamin (Vitamin B1)

 Few Americans get enough magnesium.
-And for people with Type 2 diabetes, especially senior citizens or those following a very low-carb diet, chances are even higher that they’re not getting enough.
+And for people with type 2 diabetes, especially older adults or those following a very low-carb diet, chances are even higher that they’re not getting enough.
 People who have a healthy intake of magnesium have a lower risk of diabetes because it helps the body break down sugar.
 Low blood levels of magnesium can increase insulin resistance, which leads to diabetes.

 Iodine assists in metabolism and is essential for thyroid function.
 An iodine deficiency can cause weight gain, fatigue, and more.
-Iodine is added to most salt, but those on a low-salt diet or use sea salt often don’t get enough iodine in their diet.
+Iodine is added to most salt, but people on low-salt diets and people who use sea salt often don’t get enough iodine in their diet.
 “Iodine is not optional,” writes cardiologist William Davis in Wheat Belly.